sblausten/time-tracker/README.md

-### Pento tech challenge
+### Time Tracker
-The challenge is to build a small full stack web app, that can help a freelancer track their time.
+This is a small full stack web app, that can help a freelancer track their time.

 ### Approach